snpolishchuk/Timer/README.md

 Single one screen app for traking time.

-Top half - for adding a new timer and the current state if it is counting Bottom half - for list of previous timers.
+Top half - for adding a new timer and the current state if it is counting.
+Bottom half - for list of previous timers.

 Functionality: